kubedb/docs/docs/guides/etcd/backup/kubestash/snapshot/index.md

 restored-etcd-2   1/1     Running   0          1m56s
 ```

-If the restore fails instead, the `DatabaseSuccessfullyRestored` condition is set to `False` with
+If the restore fails instead, the `SuccessfullyDataRestored` condition is set to `False` with
 reason `FailedToRestoreSuccessfully`, and the PetSet is still not created — the cluster never boots on
 a half-restored data directory.